9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 4. **Longtail**.
 Example: [snow albedo](https://duckduckgo.com/?q=snow+albedo).
 These plugins produce stand-alone data files based on APIs, web-crawling or existing databases and show instant answers based on full-text indexing.

 Goodies and Spice plugins are really easy to make (explained below).
-Fathead and Longtail plugins are still being converted to this new system.
-If you'd like to work on Fathead, check out [this readme](https://github.com/duckduckgo/zeroclickinfo-fathead).
+Fathead and Longtail plugins are still being converted to this new easy system.
+If you'd like to work on Fathead (feel free!), check out [this readme](https://github.com/duckduckgo/zeroclickinfo-fathead).
 For Longtail, please contact us at open@duckduckgo.com.

 ### Goodies